Gerard Krefft: Family

 Gerard Krefft (1869) with his Cross of the Order of the Crown of Italy.

 Krefft was born on 17 February 1830 in the Duchy of Brunswick (now part of Germany), the son of William Krefft, a confectioner, and his wife Johanna (née Bischhoff).

 Education

 He was educated at St Martin's College in Braunschweig (i.e., Martino-Katharineum) from 1834 to 1845.
-As a youth, he was interested in art, especially painting animals, and wanted to go on to a formal study of painting; however, after his schooling, his family found employment for him at a mercantile firm in Halberstadt.
+As a youth, he was interested in art, especially painting animals, and wanted to go on to a formal study of painting; however his family found employment for him at a mercantile firm in Halberstadt.

 Marriage

 He married Annie McPhail, later (1893) Mrs. Robert Macintosh, on 6 February 1869.
 According to Nancarrow (2007, p.
 5), Annie McPhail was the Australian-born daughter of Scottish bounty immigrants, who had arrived in Australia in 1837 to work for George Bowman, and she was five months pregnant at the time of her marriage to Krefft.

 They had four children, only two of whom survived their infancy:

 Rudolph Gerard Krefft (1869–1951), and Herman Gerard Krefft (1879–1911).
 A fifth child, an unnamed stillborn daughter, was delivered on 2 July 1874.